Charles Fryatt

 Charles Algernon Fryatt (2 December 1872 – 27 July 1916) was a British merchant seaman who was court martialled by the Imperial German Navy for attempting to ram a German U-boat in 1915.
-When his ship, the SS Brussels, was captured off occupied Belgium in 1916, Captain Fryatt was court-martialled under German military law and sentenced to death for "illegal civilian warfare".
-International outrage followed his execution by firing squad near Bruges, Belgium.
-In 1919, his body was reburied with full honours in the United Kingdom.
+When his ship, the SS Brussels, was captured by the Germans off occupied Belgium in 1916, Captain Fryatt was court-martialled under German military law and sentenced to death for "illegal civilian warfare".
+He was executed by firing squad near Bruges, Belgium.
+In 1919, his body was reburied with honours in the United Kingdom.

 Early life

 Fryatt was born on 2 December 1872 in Southampton, the son of Charles and Mary Fryatt.
-He attended Freemantle School in the late 1870s.
-In 1881, Fryatt's family lived at 22 Trinity Terrace, in St Mary's, Southampton, but later moved to Harwich, Essex where he attended the Corporation School.
-He and his wife, Ethel, had seven children; six girls and one boy.
+He attended Freemantle School during the late 1870s.
+In 1881, Fryatt's family lived at 22 Trinity Terrace, in St Mary's, Southampton, but later relocated to Harwich, Essex where he attended the Corporation School.
+He and his wife, Ethel Fryatt, had seven children; six girls and one boy.
 The children were Olive, Victoria, Doris, Vera, Mabel, Charles and Dorothy.
 The younger Charles later followed his father into the merchant navy, training at HMS Worcester.

-On leaving school, Fryatt entered the Mercantile Marine, serving on SS County Antrim, SS Ellenbank, SS Marmion and SS Harrogate.
+After ending school, Fryatt joined the Mercantile Marine, serving on SS County Antrim, SS Ellenbank, SS Marmion and SS Harrogate.
 In 1892, Fryatt joined the Great Eastern Railway as a seaman on SS Ipswich.
 Fryatt's father had been the First Officer on SS Cambridge.
-Fryatt rose through the ranks, serving on various ships.
+Fryatt was promoted through the ranks, serving on various ships.
 His first command was SS Colchester.
 In 1913, he was appointed master of SS Newmarket.

 U-boat attack

 On 3 March 1915, Fryatt's command, SS Wrexham, a Great Central Railway ship, was attacked by a German U-boat.
 The ship was chased for 40 nmi.
-With deckhands assisting the stokers, the vessel made 16 kn when it would normally have been pushed to make 14 kn.
+With deckhands assisting the stokers, the vessel made 16 kn when it would normally have been difficult to make 14 kn.
 Wrexham arrived at Rotterdam with burnt funnels.
 The Great Eastern Railway presented Fryatt with a gold watch for this feat.
-The watch was inscribed Presented to Captain C. A. Fryatt by the chairman and Directors of the G.E Railway Company as a mark of their appreciation of his courage and skilful seamanship on March 2nd, 1915.
-Later that month he was in charge of Colchester when it was unsuccessfully attacked by a U-boat.
+The watch was inscribed Presented to Captain C. A. Fryatt by the chairman and Directors of the G.E Railway Company as a mark of their appreciation of his courage and skilful seamanship on 2 March 1915.
+Later that month he was in charge of Colchester when she was attacked unsuccessfully by a U-boat.